paruljain/canister/README.md

 * No runtime dependencies except Powershell 3.0 and .Net 4.5
 * IIS not needed
 * Will run on any Windows desktop or server
-* Access to over 6,000 .Net classes, dozens of PowerShell modules created by product companies such as Vmware, database storage, as well as COM servers

 Setup
 -----